sensei-hacker/inavwiki/GPS-and-Compass-setup.md

     set align_mag_roll = -300
     save

-* Because Magnetometer with cw270° has its roll axis in relation to the Pitch Axis of the FC
+* Because Magnetometer with CW270° has its roll axis in relation to the Pitch Axis of the FC

+The terminology of the setting FLIP.
+Is based on the magnetometer chip being upside down, on the under side of the GNSS unit.
+If the chip could be mounted with it top facing the sky.
+FLIP would not be required.
+The only other exception.
+Is if your Flight Controller is mounted inverted in you model.
+Because the Compass and FC work together to provide the correct heading.
+FLIP is not required in that case.

 Enhanced Explanation in #6232
 [How to Align and Check if your readings are Correct ](https://github.com/iNavFlight/inav/issues/6232#issuecomment-727636397)